occivink/mpv-image-viewer/README.md

 `enable-status-line`, `disable-status-line`, `toggle-status-line`: show a simple status line

 They don't have any default bindings, see the example `input.conf`, and in the configuration bind them.
-Some of these commands, as well as the status line, can be configured, see `script-opts/image_viewer.conf` for the available options.
+Some of these commands, as well as the status line can be configured via `script-opts/image_viewer.conf`.

 ## gallery.lua